Santa Clara County Recognizes April as Child Abuse Prevention Month

-Surrounding children with healthy relationships (defined as being physically, emotionally, and sexually safe, respectful, caring and kind) at home, school, and in the community, not only prevents child abuse, but enhances healthy child and adult development, while serving the goals of long term community wellness and violence prevention.
+Surrounding children with healthy relationships at home, school, and in the community, not only prevents child abuse, but enhances healthy child and adult development, while serving the goals of long-term community wellness and violence prevention.
+Healthy relationships are defined as being physically, emotionally, and sexually safe, as well as respectful, caring and kind.
 Additionally, community and government collaboration to reduce poverty, homelessness, racism and bigotry, domestic violence, and children’s exposure to violence in all its forms are fundamentally important in this effort.

 CHILD ABUSE REPORTING IN SANTA CLARA COUNTY

-The Santa Clara County Department of Family and Children’s Services (DFCS) operates a Child Abuse and Neglect Center (CANC) which screens calls 24 hours a day, seven days a week, 365 days a year.
+The Santa Clara County Department of Family and Children’s Services (DFCS) operates a Child Abuse and Neglect Center (CANC) that screens calls 24 hours a day, 7 days a week, 365 days a year.
 To report suspected cases of child abuse and neglect, call (833) SCC–KIDS / (833) 722-5437.